endo5501/LaboMachineTable/memory-bank/activeContext.md

-# Active Context: NcReserve
+# Active Context: LaboMachineTable

 ## Current Focus

-The LaboMachineTable (NcReserve) project has progressed significantly in the implementation phase.
+The LaboMachineTable project has progressed significantly in the implementation phase.
 The core application structure is in place and functional with key features implemented.
 We are currently:

 1. Refining the laboratory equipment reservation system functionality
 2. Testing and enhancing the user interface and experience